Shop now

 Additionally, placing a strict timeline on relationships can add unnecessary pressure.
 Instead of letting things progress at their own pace and evolve organically, the 3-month rule may cause people to rush into making significant decisions before they are truly ready.

 Different relationships involve different frequencies of seeing each other and communicating, depending on both internal and external factors.
 For example, someone might have a busy work project that leaves them with less time for dating, or they may have significant family obligations.
-Equally, someone might just take a bit longer to open up and feel comfortable in a relationship. so for one couple, three months might involve spending a significant amount of time together, while for another couple, it might be less frequent.
+Equally, someone might just take a bit longer to open up and feel comfortable in a relationship.
+So, for one couple, three months might involve spending a significant amount of time together with very open conversations, while for another couple, it might be a different story.

 Another key factor that can determine how quickly a relationship progresses is where both people are in their lives.
 Two people who are just starting their careers and still figuring out their own goals and aspirations may take longer to commit compared to a couple who are more settled in their lives and know exactly what they want in a relationship.